- Written by Dr.Mehmet Demircioglu

 This overlaps with heart disease and hair transplant planning.
 A transplant is elective surgery.
 If the medical situation is not controlled, the safer decision may be to delay rather than force the date.

 Patients sometimes feel embarrassed because they already booked flights.
-I understand the pressure, but donor grafts should not be used on a day when the patient is medically unsettled.
+I understand the pressure, but donor grafts should not be used on a day when the body is medically unsettled.
 A postponed operation is better than a poorly controlled one.

 A safe plan starts before the surgery day.
 The medication name, dose, timing, blood pressure, pulse, and medical history should be clear early.

-Can ADHD medication cause hair shedding after a transplant?
+ADHD medication and hair shedding after surgery

 After a transplant, shedding can come from normal transplanted hair cycling, native hair shock loss, ongoing androgenetic hair loss, illness, stress, poor diet, low iron, thyroid issues, medication changes, or surgical factors.
 More than one cause can exist at the same time.